Axiom-4 Launches Into Space

 A rocket called Falcon-9 helped the Dragon go up into space.

-The mission was first planned on June 11, but it was delayed because of a fuel leak and bad weather.
+The mission was first planned on June 11, but it was delayed because of a [[fuel leak::When rocket fuel drips out before launch and can cause delays.]] and bad weather.

 In space, everything floats!
-This is called microgravity.
+This is called [[microgravity::A state in space where things float because gravity is very weak.]].
 It means things feel to have almost no weight because gravity is very weak there.

 The spacecraft took about 29 hours to reach the ISS.
 It used smart and new machines to connect safely.